 Speech-reception-threshold estimation via EEG-based continuous speech envelope reconstruction

-Objective This study aims to investigate the potential of speech-reception-threshold (SRT) estimation through electroencephalography (EEG) based envelope reconstruction techniques with continuous speech stimuli.
-Additionally, we aim to investigate the influence of the stimuli signal-to-noise ratio (SNR) on the temporal response function (TRF).
-Methods The analysis included data from twenty young normal-hearing participants, who listened to audiobook excerpts with varying background noise levels, while data were recorded from 66 scalp EEG electrodes.
+This study investigates the potential of speech-reception-threshold (SRT) estimation through electroencephalography (EEG) based envelope reconstruction techniques with continuous speech.
+Additionally, we investigate the influence of the stimuli’s signal-to-noise ratio (SNR) on the temporal response function (TRF).
+Twenty young normal-hearing participants listened to audiobook excerpts with varying background noise levels while EEG was recorded.
 A linear decoder was trained to reconstruct the speech envelope from the EEG data.
-The reconstruction accuracy was calculated as the Pearson’s correlation between the reconstructed envelope and the actual speech envelope.
-An SRT estimate (SRTneuro) was obtained as the midpoint of a sigmoid function fitted to the reconstruction accuracy-vs-SNR data.
-Additionally, the TRF was estimated at each SNR level, and a statistical analysis was conducted to reveal significant effects of SNR levels on the latencies and amplitudes of the most prominent components.
-Results The behaviorally determined SRT (SRTbeh) ranged from -6.0 to -3.28 dB with a mean of -5.35 dB.
-The SRTneuro was within 2 dB from the SRTbeh for 15 out of 20 participants (75%) and within 3 dB from the SRTbeh for all participants (100%).
-The investigation of the TRFs showed that the latency of P2 decreased significantly and the magnitude of the N1 amplitude increased significantly with increasing SNR.
-Conclusion The behavioral speech-reception-threshold (SRTbeh) of young normal-hearing listeners, can be accurately estimated based on EEG responses to continuous speech stimuli.
-In this study, the electrophysiological speech-reception-threshold (SRTneuro) measure was derived from a sigmoid fit to the envelope reconstruction accuracy vs SNR.
-The reconstruction accuracy of the envelope and the TRF features were all affected by changes in SNR, suggesting that the reconstruction accuracy of the envelope and the TRF features are related to the same underlying neural process.
-Highlights Speech reception threshold (SRT) can be estimated from EEG using continuous speech SRT estimated using sigmoid fit on envelope reconstruction accuracy Latency of P2 in the temporal response function decreases with increasing SNR Magnitude of N1 in the temporal response function increases with increasing SNR
+The reconstruction accuracy was calculated as the Pearson’s correlation between the reconstructed and actual speech envelopes.
+An EEG SRT estimate (SRTneuro) was obtained as the midpoint of a sigmoid function fitted to the reconstruction accuracy versus SNR data points.
+Additionally, the TRF was estimated at each SNR level, followed by a statistical analysis to reveal significant effects of SNR levels on the latencies and amplitudes of the most prominent components.
+The SRTneuro was within 3 dB of the behavioral SRT for all participants.
+The TRF analysis showed a significant latency decrease for N1 and P2 and a significant amplitude magnitude increase for N1 and P2 with increasing SNR.
+The results suggest that both envelope reconstruction accuracy and the TRF components are influenced by changes in SNR, indicating they may be linked to the same underlying neural process.